webida/webida-restful-api/docs/WorkspaceApi.md

 var opts = {
   'closeAfter': 0, // Integer | Time in seconds to wait for all sessions save & close their data.
-  'expunge': true // Boolean | Time in seconds to wait for all sessions save & close their data.
+  'removeDir': true // Boolean | flag to delete directory in real file system when removing workspace.
+Usually, this value should not be set true for user can handle directory persistence manually.
+Clients need to get explicit confirmation from user.
 };

 var callback = function(error, data, response) {